ReliefApplications/bms_front/src/app/model/README.md

 Note that a user can have a preferred language, used automatically when they log in, but can also change the language manually on the platform.

 ![User](./uml/user.svg)

+# An abstract service to rule them all : the CustomModelService

+While every class extends the CustomModel, every service extends the CustomModelService, which provides the usually used functions (get, create, update, delete).
+The __makeUrl()__ function will be used to concatenate the base of the api url and the specific path used for each service and called 'CustomModelPath' (eg: 'distributions').